 The citizenship move will save Saverin, who was born in Brazil and now lives in Singapore, an estimated $67 million to $100 million in taxes.
 That amount could increase if Facebook’s stock price rises. […]

 Under the bill, anyone who renounces their citizenship and has a net worth of $2 million or an average income tax liability of $148,000 over the last five years will be presumed to be trying to dodge taxes.
-The person can appeal that designation to the Internal Revenue Service.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+The person can appeal that designation to the Internal Revenue Service.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 But if the IRS determines a person gave up their passport for primarily tax reasons, all of the person’s U.S. assets will be taxed at 30 percent, double the usual rate of 15 percent.

 As TPM pointed out yesterday, though, there’s already a law in the books that allows the DoJ to deny reentry to “former citizens who renounced citizenship to avoid taxation.”
 Schumer and Casey’s law beefs up the punishments.
 Saverin and his lawyers may not have known about all of this, or simply thought no one would make a fuss, because now the punk is scrambling to say this had nothing to do with taxation:

 He professes ignorance about his taxes and refuses to discuss his finances.
 “This had nothing to do with taxes,” he insisted.
 “I was born in Brazil, I was an American citizen for about 10 years.
 I thought of myself as a global citizen.”